Economic development incentives

 • Childcare Services: A credit up to 6% of net new, annual childcare operating expenditures including qualified sponsorship or direct financial support of a childcare services program.

 Relocation Employment and Assistance Program (REAP): Under this program, New York City offers qualified businesses a tax credit against the city’s unincorporated business tax, general corporation tax, banking corporation tax, or utility tax.
-This as-of right incentive is valued at up to $3,000 per eligible employee share on an annual basis for 12 years if the project is located in a designated revitalization area.
-Projects located outside of these designated areas receive a tax credit of $1,000 per share.
-The credits are fully refundable for the first five years, and any unused credits from subsequent years may be carried forward for 5 years.
-The application deadline was extended to June 30, 2025.
+This as-of right incentive is valued at up to $3,000 per eligible employee share on an annual basis for 12 years if the project is located in a designated revitalization area The credits are fully refundable for the first four years, and any unused credits from subsequent years may be carried forward for 5 years.
+The application deadline was extended to June 30, 2028.

 Brownfield Cleanup Program (BCP): This program offers a refundable tax credit to support site cleanup and the redevelopment of qualifying brownfield sites.
 Redevelopment credits may be increased depending on the cleanup level obtained and the site location.

 Life Sciences Tax Credit Program: The program is designed to support new life sciences businesses locating, inventing, commercializing, and producing in New York State.
 Qualified Life science companies may be eligible to receive a fully refundable tax credit based on qualified research and development expenditures in New York.
-The credit is 15% for companies that employ 10 or more and 20% for companies that employee fewer than 10.
-Qualified companies can claim up to a maximum award of $500,000 per year for 3 years.
+The credit is 15%for companies that employ 10 or more and 20% for companies that employ fewer than 10.
+Qualified companies can claim up to a maximum award of $500,000 per year for a lifetime cap of $1.5 million.
 In addition, the State has prioritized allocation of Excelsior and other program resources to life sciences projects.

 TAX EXEMPTIONS